 Object of the Game

-One player reads aloud a social situation, then all players rate their social interpretation in that situation on a 5-point scale.
+One player reads aloud a social situation, then all players rate their social interpretation in that situation on the new Social Interpretation Scale.
 Players then compare how their ratings match or don’t match those of the other players.
 The object of the game is to match their social interpretation rating to other players, given the shared social expectations.
 Players score points when their ratings match with other players.

 About the Game

 One of the key aspects of being a social thinker is considering the thoughts and feelings of others, also called perspective taking.
 Perspective taking is one of the more complex and challenging concepts to teach because it is not one skill.
-Perspective taking involves thinking about the situation or context, one’s own thoughts and feelings, thoughts and feelings of others, and one’s own/others’ social behaviors in that context.
+Perspective taking involves thinking about the situation or context, one’s own thoughts and feelings, thoughts and feelings of others, and one’s own/others’ problem solving and response choices in that context.
 It also involves self-awareness and self-regulation.
 (Read more about the Five Steps of Being with Others).